Students

 - Yelu He

 - Master thesis.
 Co-advisor, with Prof. Dr. Robert Weibel and Mr. Wernher Brucks in the City of Zurich.
-2023.5-2024.5
+2023.5-present

 - “The influence of traffic-infrastructure characteristics on e-scooter accidents in the city of Zürich” (working title).